Girvan: Prehistory and archaeology

+Expansion

 Girvan was originally a fishing port.
 In 1668, it became a municipal burgh incorporated by charter.

 The opening of the railways, initially with the Maybole and Girvan Railway at the end of the 1850s, encouraged the development of Girvan as a seaside resort with beaches and cliffs.
 Holidaying here from 1855 to 1941 were Robert and Elizabeth Gray and their children; particularly Alice and Edith Gray.
 The family, led principally by Elizabeth and Alice, created scientifically organised collections of fossils for several museums including the Natural History Museum.

+Girvan Lifeboat Station was opened by the Royal National Lifeboat Institution in 1865 with a boathouse was built on land donated by the Duchesse de Coigny.
+It moved to its present site in 1993.
+Since 2018 it has operated the Shannon-class lifeboat RNLB Elizabeth and Gertrude Allan.

+Recent history

 Just north of the town is Grangestone Industrial Estate, which hosts a William Grant & Sons distillery which opened in 1964.
 There is a Nestlé factory that manufactures chocolate that is shipped down to York and used in Kit Kat and Yorkie bars.